 - Capable of Handling Multiple “Zones”: Most quality smart sprinkler systems will have multiple “zones”.
 This helps to properly manage different areas of your lawn.
 Say, for example one area gets more direct sunlight or a certain flower bed needs more water.
 Ideally, you can scale in complexity as you go and depending on your needs.
 6, 8, 10, or 12 zones are great to start.
 Some companies even offer “expandable” add-on packages to boost your system up to 24 zones (and potentially more).

 - Intuitive App Control: A solid app is essential to a good smart sprinkler system.
 Apps themselves are tricky to perfect, so be sure to read the reviews of the app (not just the system).
 Most users expect a fully functional app, but some companies still have a “beta” feel to them.
 Ideally, you can control and monitor your system easily from the app, receiving alerts based on your personal preferences.

 - Advanced Customization Features: Here’s where there starts to be separation from the pack.
 How much customization does your system offer?
 What if you need to follow local HOA rules down to the last detail?
-Some users will prefer simplicity, but if you want to adjust watering down to the last fraction of an inch or slightly change timing for each zone, taking a look at advanced features will be important.
+Some users will prefer simplicity, but if you want to adjust watering down to the last fraction of an inch or slightly change the irrigation timer for each zone, taking a look at advanced features will be important.